 2-3 Delicata squash, rinsed well (because you’ll be eating the skin!).

-Herbs de Provence or dried rosemary
+1-2 teaspoons Herbs de Provence OR dried rosemary OR dried oregano, crumbled

 2-3 tablespoons olive oil

 Preheat oven to 350°F. Line a heavy-gauge cookie sheet with parchment paper.